datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-1

-**Definition:** The name of the entity that holds, archives, publishes prints, distributes, releases, issues, or produces the resource
+**Definition:** The name of the entity that holds, archives, publishes prints, distributes, releases, issues, or produces the resource.

 **Allowed values, examples, other constraints:**